UniversalDependencies/UD_Indonesian-GSD/README.md

 # Introduction

-* The treebank consists of 5598 sentences and 122K words, and was divided it into three parts:
+* The treebank consists of 5598 sentences and 122K words, and was divided into three parts:
   * Training dataset consists of around 97K words
   * Development dataset consists of around 12K words
   * Testing dataset consists of around 11K words